 Waltham

 The Waltham Police Department has had Flock ALPR (Automated License Plate Reader) cameras installed throughout the city since at least September 2025.
-As of November 1, 2025, there is no record on the City website for anything regarding Flock.
 There is no record of community engagement, or any announcement of either the contract or the deployment of the surveillance technology.
+Waltham PD was initially sharing access to their Flock data with over 700 agencies across the country, including two federal agencies, providing a backdoor for ICE.

 The map below shows crowdsourced locations of known ALPRs.